Cathedral of the Immaculate Conception (Fort Wayne, Indiana)

-The Cathedral of the Immaculate Conception in Fort Wayne, Indiana, is the primary cathedral of the Roman Catholic Diocese of Fort Wayne-South Bend, headed by Most Rev. Kevin C. Rhoades.
-The parish was established in 1836, making it the oldest in Fort Wayne.
-The church was erected in 1860.
+The Cathedral of the Immaculate Conception in Fort Wayne, Indiana, in the United States, is the primary cathedral of the Roman Catholic Diocese of Fort Wayne-South Bend, headed by Bishop Kevin C. Rhoades.

+St. Augustine Parish was erected in Fort Wayne in 1836 and its church was constructed in 1839.
+The church was designated as St. Augustine Cathedral in 1857, but was destroyed by fire in 1859.
+The new Cathedral of the Immaculate Conception was built on the St. Augustine property and was dedicated in 1860.

 History

+St. Augustine Church

+The first Catholic priest to minister in present-day Fort Wayne was Reverend Steven Badin, the first priest ordained into the United States.
+He was assigned by the Diocese of Vincennes in 1830 to the Potawatamie mission in the area.
+The next year, he assisted Catholic settlers with purchasing a plot of land from Peace-Chief Jean-Baptiste de Richardville for construction of a new church.

-In 1836, Father Louis Mueller was appointed the first resident pastor of the Fort Wayne Territory in the Vincennes Diocese.
-Mueller began construction on a small log church.
+In 1836, the diocese named Reverend Louis Mueller as the first resident pastor in the Fort Wayne area.
+In 1839, Mueller built St. Augustine's, a small log church on the property that was purchased in 1831.
+This would be the forerunner of the Cathedral of Immaculate Conception Parish.

-Father Julian Benoit became pastor in 1840.
-He paid off the debt and purchased the remaining portion of the square, initially for use as a cemetery.
-In 1849, the German portion of St. Augustine's parish built St. Mary Church (not the present-day St. Mary Church in Fort Wayne), the first German-speaking congregation in Fort Wayne.

-The parish rectory was built in 1854.
+Reverend Julian Benoit became pastor of St. Augustine's in 1840.
+He paid off the parish debt and purchased more property next to St. Augustine's, initially for use as a cemetery.
+In 1849, the German-speaking parishioners of St. Augustine's created St. Mary's Parish, a national church that is today defunct.
+St. Augustine parish constructed a rectory in 1854.

+St. Augustine Cathedral

-In 1857, the Diocese of Fort Wayne was erected.
-Bishop John Luers designated St. Augustine's as his cathedral, while at the same time making plans for a larger, more permanent church.
-St. Augustine's was destroyed by fire in 1859.
+In 1857, Pope Pius IX erected the Diocese of Fort Wayne and appointed John Luers as its first bishop.
+Luers designated St. Augustine's Church as his cathedral, while planning for a larger, more permanent facility.
+St. Augustine's Cathedral was destroyed by fire in early 1859.

-The cornerstone for the new cathedral was laid on Trinity Sunday 1859.
-Rev. Benoit, who designed it, named it the Cathedral of the Immaculate Conception, in honor of the Blessed Virgin.

-Benoit was the primary fundraiser, making trips to New Orleans and France.
-Much of the costs he covered himself.
-The cathedral was dedicated on the feast of the Immaculate Conception, December 8, 1860.
+The cornerstone for the new cathedral was laid in the spring of 1859.
+Benoit, who designed it, named it the Cathedral of the Immaculate Conception, in honor of the Blessed Virgin.
+Benoit was the primary fundraiser, making trips to New Orleans, Louisiana, and France, where he raised $46,000.
+He used his personal wealth to cover a large portion of the construction costs of Immaculate Conception.
+The new cathedral was built over the existing cemetery.
+The cost, including a pipe organ and pews, was $63,000.